telenordigital/connect-android-sdk/README.md

 decision.

 #### Registering the redirect URI in Android
-For your app to respond to calls to the redirect uri you need to add an `intent-filter` to your `Activity` to register this in the Android system.
+For your app to respond to calls to the redirect URI you need to add an `intent-filter` to your `Activity` to register this in the Android system.
 This will allow the [Chrome Custom Tab](https://developer.chrome.com/multidevice/android/customtabs) used by `ConnectLoginButton` and external browsers to get back to your app.

 ```xml
 <activity android:name=".SignInActivity" >